microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 Our benchmark script will run a warm-up prompt twice, and measure the peak GPU memory usage and record them as first_run_memory_MB and second_run_memory_MB.

-Example to benchmark the optimized pipeline with batch size 1 (and default parameters height=512, width=512, steps=50), then the average and median latency (in seconds) of 5 batches are output.
+Example to benchmark the optimized pipeline with batch size 1, then the average and median latency (in seconds) are output.

 ```
-python benchmark.py -v 1.5 -p ./sd-v1-5-fp16/ -c 5 -b 1
+python benchmark.py -p ./sd-v1-5-fp16/ -b 1
 ```

+The default parameters are stable diffusion version=1.5, height=512, width=512, steps=50, batch_count=5.
+Run `python benchmark.py --help` for more information.

-### Run Benchmark on xFormers
+### Run Benchmark with xFormers

-Run PyTorch 1.13.1+cu117 with xFormers in the py310 environment created above.
+Run PyTorch 1.13.1+cu117 with xFormers like the following

 ```
-pip install xformers==0.0.16
-pip install triton==2.0.0a2
-python benchmark.py -e torch -v 1.5 -c 5 -b 1 --use_xformers
+python benchmark.py -e torch -b 1 --use_xformers
 ```

-Note that triton package is only available in Linux right now.

 ### Run Benchmark with PyTorch 2.0 with torch.compile